buhman/my_first_campaign/README.rst

 playing
 ^^^^^^^

-* initiative/non-static turn ordering (awkward, but doable I think)
+* initiative/non-static turn ordering (definitely doable)
+* blink/misty step

 I could also just use the surprise rules instead of initiative, which might be ok, actually.